poelzi/suiup/README.md

-> [!WARNING]
+> [!CAUTION]
 > Highly experimental, use at your own risk.
 Not recommended for production use.
 No warranty is provided.
+Might scrap it and rewrite it later!!!

 # Overview
 `suiup` is a tool to install and manage different versions of CLI tools for working in the Sui ecosystem.
 It allows you to easily install and switch between different versions of `sui`, `mvr`, and limited support for `walrus`.